craigbass76/pahkahCMS/readme.md

 ## File/Directory Layout

 I've got a root directory where all the shell scripts are, then I've got `md` and a few subdirectories.
 The subdirectories in `md` mirror what's in `./`.
 There is one for each major section of the docs.
-Each of those subdirectories must contain a `z-subtitle.md` file.
+Each of those subdirectories must contain `z-subtitle.md` and `z-sectionDesc` files.

 ```
 ├── ap